Squagalings/119/README.md

 # 1.1.9 Algorithms and Art
 This project uses circles and turtles to draw a spirgraph.
 Functions like for loops, if statements, while True loops were used.
 Libraries that were used were turtle and math from Python.
+The tracer module draws everything out first (like each frame) before showing it so it looks like it was instantly there.
+It does this with every iteration so it appears like the radius is growing, like frame-by-frame animation.

 ## Planning sketch →
 This was essentially what I was planning to make: https://www.geogebra.org/resource/fq2wxepb/UQ5JtjFYPKhXWyqr/material-fq2wxepb.png